 Business Etiquette In France

-The French people are very proud of their heritage, and they pride themselves on their long history and their role in world affairs.
+The French people are very proud of their heritage, and pride themselves on their long history and their role in world affairs.
 In order to develop a business relationship with a French company, you must be aware of the cultural differences between France and America.
 To be a part of their long standing history requires politeness, formality and willingness to learn.

 Dress Well And Conservatively

 France is a hub for culture and style, and the French are very conscientious of their appearance.
 When conducting business, wear a well-tailored suit or dress.
-Patterned fabrics and dark colors are typical, and be sure to avoid bright colors.
+Patterned fabrics and dark colors are typical, so be sure to avoid bright colors.
 Men should not loosen their tie or take off their suit jacket in the office.
 Women should not wear glitzy or gaudy jewelry.

 After the initial meeting, how you dress will depend on the personality of the company.
 Take note of how others dress and follow suit.